 D.M.THOMAS.
 The White Hotel.
 A novel.
 Victor Gollancz Ltd., London 1981.
 First edition.
 8vo.
 240pp.
 A tiny bump to the base of the backstrip, else a fine copy in dust wrapper, with a hint of creasing to the spine panel ends and just a touch of very light marking and toning.
 An excellent copy of the author's celebrated third novel, winner of the Cheltenham Prize for Literature and short-listed for the Booker Prize (losing out to Rushdie’s Midnight’s Children). £50

 WILLIAM TREVOR.
 The Love Department.
 A novel.
 The Bodley Head, London 1966.
-First edition of the author's fourth book.
+First edition.
 8vo.
 295pp.
-Top edge lightly spotted and with just a hint of chafing to the tip of one corner and to the base of the backstrip.
-A virtually fine copy in very good Stephen Russ-designed dust wrapper, with a touch of light tanning and staining to the spine panel.
-Tiny dealer plate to the base of the front pastedown.Supplied together with an uncorrected proof copy of the first edition, in the publisher’s yellow card wrappers which are a little spotted and faded, and with the spine curved and displaying readership creases. £100
+A fine copy in virtually fine Stephen Russ-designed dust wrapper, lightly toned at the spine panel.
+The wrapper is not price-clipped although the publisher has pasted a small imprinted slip with a new price over the original price printed to the base of the front flap.
+Supplied together with an uncorrected proof copy of the first edition, in the publisher’s yellow card wrappers which are a little spotted and faded, and with the spine curved and displaying readership creases.
+The author's fourth book. £100

 WILLIAM TREVOR.
 The Ballroom of Romance and other stories.
 The Bodley Head, London 1972.
 First edition.
 8vo.
 269pp.
 Boards lightly discoloured at edges, and with some off-setting from the dust wrapper design to the upper board and the backstrip.
 A very good copy in double-spread pictorial dust wrapper, with two strips of light fading to the front pane, a little chafing to one or two extremities and a single short internally repaired tear to the head of the spine panel.
 Twelve stories, Trevor’s second collection of short fiction. £200